-We are dedicated to providing high quality research to people that use our services.
-We believe that research should be offered alongside care and support so that we can truly offer a comprehensive service.
+We are dedicated to providing high quality research to people that use our services and believe that research should be offered alongside care and support so that we can deliver a truly comprehensive service.

-- During research studies, your condition is normally monitored more closely than usual so any changes can be detected earlier.
+- During a research study your condition is usually monitored more closely so any changes can be detected earlier.
 You may also have access to expert medical care that you otherwise would not.

 - Staff will keep you updated on your progress and how the study is doing.
-This gives you more opportunity to learn about your condition and gives you more access to professionals and advice.
+This allows you to learn about your condition, and gives you more access to professionals and advice.

-- Research improves services and treatments so that it may not only benefit you, but could benefit future generations.
-Research helps develop new tests for diagnosis, treatments and processes that could eventually help your children even grandchildren.
+- Research improves services and treatments not just for you but also for future generations.
+It helps develop new tests for diagnosis, treatments and processes that could eventually help your children, or even your grandchildren.

-- You may gain access to treatments that are not yet readily available to the public.
+- You may gain access to treatments that are not yet readily available to the general public.

-- Taking part in research can mean you are playing an active role in your own health care.
-This can be very empowering and can give you a more positive outlook on any health issues.
+- Taking part in research can give you a more positive outlook on any health issues.

 People take part in research for many reasons.
-Some people take part for personal benefit while others think about how it will benefit others.
-Whatever your reason we hope you will get involved in our research so that together we can make things better for everyone.
+Whatever your reason, we hope you will get involved in ours so that together we can make things better for everyone.